Nyla Rose: All Elite Wrestling (2019–present)

 In February 2021, it was announced that Rose would be competing in the AEW Women's World Championship Eliminator Tournament.
 In the opening round of the U.S. side of the bracket, Rose picked up a victory over Tay Conti, and on the February 24 edition of Dynamite, she picked up a victory over Britt Baker to advance to the tournament U.S. tournament finals.
 There, Rose defeated Thunder Rosa on March 1.
 She lost to Ryo Mizunami in the overall tournament finals on the March 3 edition of Dynamite.
-On July 21 at Fyter Fest Rose faced Britt Baker for the AEW Women's World Championship which Rose lost by submission.
-On November 17 episode of Dynamite Rose took part in the AEW Women's TBS championship tournament where she faced Hikaru Shida and defeated her making Rose advance to the next round.
-On the December 22 special episode of Dynamite being AEW Holiday Bash, Rose faced Ruby Soho in the semi-finals of the tournament which Rose lost.
+On July 21 at Fyter Fest Rose faced Britt Baker for the AEW Women's World Championship, which Rose lost by submission.
+On November 17 episode of Dynamite Rose took part in the AEW Women's TBS championship tournament where she faced Hikaru Shida and defeated her, making Rose advance to the next round.
+On the December 22 special episode of Dynamite, AEW Holiday Bash, Rose faced Ruby Soho in the semi-finals of the tournament, which Rose lost.

-On April 16, 2022, at AEW Battle of The Belts ll, Rose faced Thunder Rosa in the main event of the show for the AEW Women's World Championship which Rose lost.
+On April 16, 2022, at AEW Battle of The Belts ll, Rose faced Thunder Rosa in the main event of the show for the AEW Women's World Championship, which Rose lost.

 In December 2023, Rose faced Alejandra Lion on an episode of Ring of Honor Wrestling, which was taped alongside AEW Holiday Bash at the Paycom Center in Oklahoma City.
 Because of Oklahoma's laws regarding transgender participation in sport, the state's athletic commission (which still regulates professional wrestling) censured AEW for violating their rules regarding "intergender wrestling".
-AEW and ROH owner Tony Khan expressed his disappointment with the decision and offered his support to both Rose personally and transgender rights in general, although he was did not specify whether AEW would host more events in Oklahoma.
+AEW and ROH owner Tony Khan expressed his disappointment with the decision and offered his support to both Rose personally and transgender rights in general, although he did not specify whether AEW would host more events in Oklahoma.